Waziup/learning-center-content/content/en/programs/intel-irris-capacity-program/units/2_Device/_index.md

 |WM200|-|1|-|1|2|
 |DS18B20|-|-|1|1|1|

-The most common device type are C, WT and 2WT.
+The most common device type are the Capacitive (C), the Watermark & Temperature (WT) and the 2 Watermarks & Temperature (2WT).
 2WT is particularly helpful to obtain information at two different depths in ground, giving insights of the water movements in the soil.

+TODO: SCHEMA

 ### a.
 The *SEN0308 capacitive* soil sensor
 ![Capacitive](img/SEN0308.jpeg)